Paint 101: 35 + Painting Tips for Painting In and Around Your Home Like a Pro!

 - The ferrule (the metal band that holds the bristles together) should be tightly wrapped around the bristles.
 To check for quality, tap the ferrule and then rub the end of the bristles over your palm a few times to make sure that no bristles fall out.
 Cheap brushes will lose their bristles.
 Loose bristles will drop into your paint and can dry in your painted finish, which will have to be picked out by hand and mess up the finish.

-Choosing the Right Paint Brush Shape
+How to Choose the Choose Right Paint Brush

 Square-cut brushes are best when you need to quickly cover a large area.
 They are made with natural or synthetic bristles and are available in widths up to 5 inches.